IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 ## What is in the package 📦

-Only fully configured CP4BA, RPA and IPM including all Extras and Prerequisites is validated.
+Only fully configured CP4BA, RPA, IPM and BAMOE including all Extras and Prerequisites is validated.
 As validation activities have NOT been executed using partial components, please report any issues you may encounter.

 More details about each section from the picture follows below it.